Frequently Asked Questions

 How does the winning bidder pay for the property?

-Successful land lease auction bidders must pay 50% of the first year’s rent at the auction via check.
-The remaining 50% is due January 1 following the fall auction.
+Successful land lease auction bidders must pay 50% of the first year’s rent at the auction via check, cash, credit or debit card.
+The remaining 50% is due January 1st following the fall auction.
 Any bids of $500 or less must be paid in full.
-In either case, the full bid amount is due January 1 each year thereafter for the remainder of the contract.
+In either case, the full bid amount is due January 1st each year thereafter for the remainder of the contract.

-Mineral auctions require that 25% of the bid price be submitted with the sealed bid, via check or electronic payment.
-Bids are evaluated, a recommendation is made to the secretary for approval, and the successful bidder must pay the remaining balance by check within 30 days of the secretary’s approval.
+Mineral auctions require that 25% of the bid price be submitted with the sealed bid via electronic payment.
+Bids are evaluated, a recommendation is made to the Secretary for approval, and the successful bidder must pay the remaining balance by check or electronic payment within 30 days of the secretary’s approval.
 An invoice and lease are sent to the successful bidder upon approval.

 What happens to property that is offered for lease at public auction, but is not successfully leased?